jkeen/kimurai/README.md

-# kimurai
-Yet another Scrapy-like scraping framework written in Ruby and based on Capybara/Nokogiri
+# Yet another Scrapy-like scraping framework written in Ruby and based on Capybara/Nokogiri